ministryofjustice/staff-infrastructure-smtp-relay-server/documentation/disaster-recovery.md

 ### 2. Restore the postfix server
-Once the AWS infrastructure is deployed we can restore the Postfix SMTP server container into ECS Fargate by following the [Deploy SMTP Relay Server](https://github.com/ministryofjustice/staff-infrastructure-smtp-relay-server)
+Once the AWS infrastructure is deployed, restore the Postfix SMTP server container into ECS Fargate by following the [Deploy SMTP Relay Server](https://github.com/ministryofjustice/staff-infrastructure-smtp-relay-server) guide.